For Wisconsin ICAC Folks

 You can refer folks (including yourself!) to these workshops, they fill up as soon as I open them, and they are squeezing my little nonbinary heart to pieces, I’ll tell you!

 Anyway, I’m not setting up a whole storefront, because I’m not trying to give Shopify or anyone else anything from these donations.
 Instead, make note of which of the Unbrickable Items you’d like to order, any customizations you need (all are available as a stand up, a magnet, or a keychain) , hit up this page, for payment.
 Oh and I’ve got some that are perfect as gifts, so if you want me to write a sweet note (and even to reach out to your friend for their mailing address) let me know.
+Text me at 215.964.1963 if you have questions.

 GENDER REVEAL PARTY POOPER-because someone really needs to poop those parties.